ydaniv/uijet/README.md

 #### App Events

-Custom events for inter-component communication, or simply to publish events between different modules, e.g. between the uijet sandbox and components, or between a router and components.
+Custom events for inter-component communication, or simply to publish events between different modules, e.g. between the uijet sandbox and components, or a router and components.

 ## uijet.css